 Structured Outputs

-Freeplay supports two ways to get JSON output from your LLMs:
+Freeplay supports two ways to get structred output from your LLMs:

 Guarantees schema compliance - The LLM will always match your exact JSON schema.